movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   A read-only view may join a writable filesystem; a filesystem first opened read-only cannot gain writable views until all views have been unmounted.
   Remount updates and subvolume creation/property changes are unsupported.
-* No truncate, unlink, rmdir, rename, or device-node creation.
+* Regular-file `truncate`/`ftruncate` support unchanged sizes and sparse growth on `NO_HOLES` filesystems.
+Growth converts supported inline data and COWs partial data sectors with zero tails before exposing the new size.
+It rejects NODATASUM, compressed/encoded overlap, and regular mappings beyond the old rounded EOF; preallocation remains zero-filled.
+Shrinking, unlink, rmdir, rename, and device-node creation are unsupported.
 * Writes convert uncompressed inline files of at most one sector to regular extents.
 Larger/compressed inline files, NODATASUM, encoded mappings, and compressed overlap remain unsupported.
 Regular/preallocated uncompressed